Lost Traffic Ticket in LouisianaPage OverviewSUMMARY: How to Find Lost Louisiana Traffic Ticket Information

 - The court date.
 You must pay your LA traffic ticket by, or appear in court on, this date.

-Louisiana allows drivers to plead in one of three ways:
+Louisiana allows drivers to plead to a traffic citation in one of three ways:

 - No contest.